 In both cases, the planks should be cleaned before any painting begins.
 This is because dust may be present, which might interfere with the painting process.

-Step 1- Clean
+Step 1- Inspect

-Step 2- Caulk
+Step 2- Clean

 Caulking of the Hardie siding can be done by applying a 3/8” bead of approved caulk product (like latex or elastomeric joint sealant) which will protect and seal the edge of the siding before painting.

-Step 3- Paint
+Step 4- Choose Your Paint

 Once cleaned, dried, and caulked, your fiber cement siding is ready to be painted.
+But make sure you choose the right type of paint.

 How Much Does it Cost to Paint Fiber Cement Siding?